 How much assistance can I receive for my rent or mortgage payment?

 The amount of assistance is based on income, household size, and monthly rent or mortgage costs.
-Montana Housing will pay the difference between 30 percent of your household’s current gross monthly income and your monthly rent or mortgage payment, up to $2,000/month.
+Montana Housing will pay the difference between 25 percent of your household’s current net monthly income and your monthly rent or mortgage payment, up to $2,000/month with a $250/month minimum.
 Applicants can use a program calculator to estimate the assistance payment.
 It is recommended that applicants use the calculator to inform their decision on whether to submit a full application.